-The awful the Las Vegas massacre, which was preceded by the Dallas sniper attack, the Orlando Pulse nightclub shooting, the San Bernardino attack, the Aurora, Colorado massacre and the Sandy Hook Elementary School shooting.
+The awful the Las Vegas massacre, which killed 58 people, was preceded by the Dallas sniper attack, the Orlando Pulse nightclub shooting, the San Bernardino attack, the Aurora, Colorado massacre and the Sandy Hook Elementary School shooting.
 These senseless acts of violence happened over the span of five years – they aren’t the only ones, either, just some of the most prominent.

 One hundred and sixty-five people were killed and approximately another 640 were injured in these six incidents alone.
 In each of these shootings, semi-automatic weapons were involved.

 If you’re not disgusted by this, you should be.

 We’re putting the focus on America’s unusual obsession with weapons, specifically semi-automatic guns.
 A large portion of our country insists they are necessary for protection, therefore we cannot make them illegal.
 They claim we are actually safer if there are more guns around us because that way we can take down an active shooter.